twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 **Prescoring**

 1. Pre-filter the data: to address sparsity issues, only raters with at least 10 ratings and notes with at least 5 ratings are included (although we don’t recursively filter until convergence).
 Also, coalesce ratings made by raters with high post-selection-similarity.
-2. For each scorer (Core, Expansion, ExpansionPlus, and multiple Group and Topic scorers):
+2. For each scorer (Core, CoreWithTopics, Expansion, ExpansionPlus, and multiple Group and Topic scorers):
     - Fit matrix factorization model, then assign intermediate note status labels for notes whose intercept terms (scores) are above or below thresholds.
     - Compute Author and Rater Helpfulness Scores based on the results of the first matrix factorization, then filter out raters with low helpfulness scores from the ratings data as described in [Filtering Ratings Based on Helpfulness Scores](./contributor-scores.md).
     - Fit the harassment-abuse tag-consensus matrix factorization model on the helpfulness-score filtered ratings, then update Author and Rater Helpfulness scores using the output of the tag-consensus model.